-An additional 10 units of course work in the department, distributed in the following categories:
+An additional 9 units of course work in the department\\, distributed in the following categories:

 - A minimum of one course in each of the 4 subfields (archaeological, biological, cultural, and linguistic anthropology).
-Cross-listed courses taught by faculty from other departments cannot satisfy the subdiscipline distribution requirement. - At least three anthropology courses at the 300-level (in addition to AN315.
-Note: all 300-level courses have prerequisites; 2-block courses count as one course, but two units in the major) - At least two "Methods" - AN450 Capstone Research in Anthropology cannot substitute for 300-level courses. - Students must achieve a grade of C- or higher for credits to count towards the minor.
+Cross-listed courses taught by faculty from other departments cannot satisfy the subdiscipline distribution requirement.
+See the Requirements Met by Courses page. - At least three anthropology courses at the 300-level (in addition to AN315.
+Note: all 300-level courses have prerequisites; 2-block courses count as one course, but two units in the major).
+AN400 Independent Research in Anthropology or AN450 Capstone Research in Anthropology cannot substitute for 300-level courses. - Two courses with the Department's "Methods" designation: AN206 Doing Ethnography and one additional course.
+See the Requirements Met by Courses page. - Students must achieve a grade of C- or higher (or "S" if the P Track) for credits to count towards the major.

 All Seniors must submit a Senior Capstone Project.
 Major requirements may be satisfied by no more than:

-- two units of off-campus credit - two units of AN400 Independent Research in Anthropology or AN450 Capstone Research in Anthropology - two cross-listed units taught by non-departmental faculty (e.g. ethnomusicology, political ecology, ethnography, religion, Race, Ethnicity, and Migration Studies (RM), or SW studies, etc.).
+- Two units of off-campus credit - Two units of AN400 Independent Research in Anthropology or AN450 Capstone Research in Anthropology - Two cross-listed units taught by non-departmental faculty (e.g. ethnomusicology, political ecology, ethnography, religion, Race, Ethnicity, and Migration Studies (RM), or SW studies, etc.).
 Crosslisted courses cannot satisfy the subdiscipline distribution requirement unless they are taught by departmental faculty.